Does Instagram Have a Dark Mode?

 Enabling IGDarkMode on Instagram

-You will have to enable IGDarkMode on Instagram manually.
+You will have to enable IGDarkMode on Instagram manually, but that sounds harder than it actually is.
 Here is what you have to do:

 - Open the “Settings” app on your phone and tap “IGDarkMode.”